 Canyon Road is where locals go at Christmas Eve.
 That night only, the illuminated walkways and gallery patios are lit by farolitas (candles in waxed paper bags ) and luminarias (small fire pits), giving the whole street a warm and festive glow.

 Opened in 1995 to showcase innovative art, SITE Santa Fe presents the work of lesser-known and renowned contemporary artists.
-Their original beer warehouse space was expanded a few years ago with a striking folded aluminum addition.
+A striking folded aluminum addition expanded their beer warehouse space a few years ago.
 In addition to hosting international biennials of contemporary art curated by visiting artists, SITE is also open for frequent live shows and special lectures.
 Free admission makes it a good choice for those with children.